ben-gibson/GitLink/README.md

 </h1>

 <h4 align="center">
-    A Jetbrains plugin that provides shortcuts to open a file or commit in Stash, GitHub, BitBucket or GitLab using the default browser or copy the link to the clipboard.
+    A Jetbrains plugin that provides shortcuts to open a file or commit in GitHub, Bitbucket, GitLab, Gitea, Gogs or GitBlit using the default browser.
 </h4>

 <p align="center">